zadam/trilium-web-clipper/README.md

 # Trilium Web Clipper

+## This repo is dead

+**Trilium is in maintenance mode and Web Clipper is not likely to get new releases.**

 Trilium Web Clipper is a web browser extension which allows user to clip text, screenshots, whole pages and short notes and save them directly to [Trilium Notes](https://github.com/zadam/trilium).

 For more details, see the [wiki page](https://github.com/zadam/trilium/wiki/Web-clipper).